-- If the heating is not wanted for some time (e.g. while you are on holiday) or if rooms are not in use, turn the thermostat to the lowest (frost) setting. - If the temperature does turn colder, cold rooms will draw heat from heated rooms, so turning heating up in all rooms will improve comfort levels. - Set the thermostats to automatically switch the heating system off when your home is unoccupied (e.g. when you are at work) or at night when heating may not be necessary.
+- If the heating is not wanted for some time (e.g. while you are on holiday) or if rooms are not in use, turn the thermostat to the lowest (frost) setting. - Do not turn the heating off at the switch. - If the temperature does turn colder, cold rooms will draw heat from heated rooms, so turning heating up in all rooms will improve comfort levels. - Set the programmer controls to automatically switch the heating system off when your home is unoccupied (e.g. when you are at work) or at night when heating may not be necessary.
 The thermostats may be left at their normal setting, so that the heating system may restart automatically just prior to your return or when you rise in the morning, in accordance with the programmer settings.